Eggplant Fatteh (Fatteh Batenjen)

 Armando’s Panettone with Berries

 Armando’s Panettone with Berries Like this recipe?
 You’ll love my online Italian cooking class featuring the food of Southern Italy!
-Armando’s panettone with berries is a festive dessert made with Italy’s traditional Christmas cake, panettone.
-Chef Armando Percuoco created it to add a bit of moisture to this brioche-like bread, which some people find a […]
+Armando’s panettone with berries is a delicious dessert made with Italy’s traditional Christmas cake, panettone.
+Panettone is a popular gift among Italians and my friend Armando Percuoco created it to use up all the leftover […]